rland93/pendsim/paper.md

 -   Model-Predictive Controller (MPC) implementations with package 'cvxpy'

--   State estimation using an Unscented Kalman Filter is implemented (with package `filterpy`).
+-   State estimation using an Unscented Kalman Filter is implemented (with package `filterpy`)

+-   State prediction with Gaussian Process Regression (with package `scikit-learn`)

 Additionally, any control policy can be implemented by the user, by creating a new class.
 This allows for open-ended controller design.
 Controllers can dump data into the simulation results, so that intermediate control policy steps are accessible to the final results of the simulation.